-- 2.1 Demonstrate an understanding of life insurance product design, including: - 2.1.1 Describe the factors to consider in determining a suitable design, in terms of premiums, benefits and charges, for a life insurance product.

-- 2.1.3 Discuss the relative merits of different product designs. - 2.2 Demonstrate an understanding of with profits business management. - 2.2.1 Describe methods of distributing profits to with profits policyholders. - 2.2.2 Explain the main uses of asset shares and how they may be built up using a recursive formula. - 2.3 Describe the principles of unit pricing for internal unit-linked funds. - 2.4 Determine discontinuance and alteration terms for without profits contracts. - 2.4.1 State the principles of setting discontinuance and alteration terms. - 2.4.2 Describe different methods of determination of discontinuance and alteration terms. - 2.4.3 Assess the extent to which these methods meet the principles in 2.4.1. - 2.4.4 Calculate surrender values and alteration terms for conventional without profits contracts using reserves or by equating policy values.
+- 2.1 Demonstrate an understanding of life insurance product design, including: - 2.1.1 Describe the factors to consider in determining a suitable design, in terms of premiums, benefits and charges, for a life insurance product. - 2.1.2 Determine a suitable design for a product in a given situation. - 2.1.3 Discuss the relative merits of different product designs. - 2.2 Demonstrate an understanding of with-profits business management. - 2.2.1 Describe methods of distributing profits to with-profits policyholders. - 2.2.2 Explain the main uses of asset shares and how they may be built up using a recursive formula. - 2.3 Describe the principles of unit pricing for internal unit-linked funds. - 2.4 Determine discontinuance and alteration terms for without-profits contracts. - 2.4.1 State the principles of setting discontinuance and alteration terms. - 2.4.2 Describe different methods of determination of discontinuance and alteration terms. - 2.4.3 Assess the extent to which these methods meet the principles in 2.4.1. - 2.4.4 Calculate surrender values and alteration terms for conventional without-profits contracts using reserves or by equating policy values.